 - 12 ounces Monterey Jack cheese, grated

 Position an oven rack in the middle of the oven; preheat to 400 degrees.
-Use a little butter to grease a shallow ovenproof 4-quart baking dish.
+Using a little butter, grease a shallow, ovenproof 4-quart baking dish.

-Melt 1 tablespoon of the butter in a medium skillet over medium heat.
-Add the onion and garlic; cook for about 5 minutes, until the vegetables just start to soften.
+Melt 1 tablespoon butter in a medium skillet over medium heat.
+Add the onion and garlic; cook until the vegetable just start to soften, about about 5 minutes.
 Season lightly with salt and pepper.
-Transfer to a medium bowl and add the diced roasted chili peppers.
+Transfer to a medium bowl and add the diced roasted chiles.

-Wipe out the skillet, then add the remaining 2 tablespoons of butter and heat over medium heat.
+Wipe out the skillet, then add the remaining 2 tablespoons butter and return the skillet to medium heat.
 When the butter has melted, remove the skillet from the heat and add the shredded bread, stirring to coat the pieces evenly with the butter.
-Allow to cool.
+Let cool.

-Use a fork to lightly beat the eggs in a medium bowl; add the milk and stir to combine.
+In a medium bowl lightly beat the eggs; add the milk and stir to combine.

-Fill a large pot with 3 quarts of water; add the sea salt and bring to a boil.
+Fill a large pot with 3 quarts of water; bring to a boil and add the sea salt.
 Add the macaroni; once the water has returned to a boil, cook for 4 minutes.
 At that point, the macaroni will not be cooked through.
 Drain in a colander, then return the pasta to the pot, off the heat.
 Add the shredded cheddar and jack cheeses, stirring to combine.
 When the cheese has melted and is evenly distributed, add the egg mixture and the onion mixture and stir to combine.
 The macaroni and cheese mixture will be fairly loose.

 Transfer to the baking dish.
 Sprinkle the buttered bread crumbs evenly on the top.
 Bake for 30 to 40 minutes, until the topping is golden brown and the edges are bubbling.
 Serve warm or at room temperature.